allegroai/clearml-docs/docs/guides/reporting/text_reporting.md

 ClearML reports these tables in the **ClearML Web UI**, experiment details, **CONSOLE** tab.

-When the script runs, it creates an experiment named `text reporting`, which is associated with the `examples` project.
+When the script runs, it creates an experiment named `text reporting` in the `examples` project.

     # report text
     Logger.current_logger().report_text("hello, this is plain text")